gmontee/100DaysOfCloud/Journey/022/Readme.md

   <img src="images/az204-authlab-task4-lang-version.png" width="800"/>
 </div>

-Next mole, was complaining about ILogger<>; easy fix with Microsoft.Extensions.Logging library
+Next error, was complaining about ILogger<>; easy fix with Microsoft.Extensions.Logging library

 <div align="center">
   <img src="images/az204-auhtlab-task4-logging-error.png" width="800"/>
 </div>

 After that, it was complaining about the WebApplication reference in the program file wasn't in the current context.
-Looking at possibly rebuilding the entire file, I just don't have time to fool with it.
+Looking at possibly rebuilding the entire file or app, I just don't have time to fool with it.
 I'm under the gun for an end of the month deadline.

 <!--
 Generating self-signed certificates